 To fill a vacancy among the DLC officers, except as provided above, the President shall make an appointment from stewards within the DLC.
-Such appointment shall take effect immediately, upon written notification to the Vice President for Organizing/Representation, but must be ratified either by the next DLC Executive Board or membership meeting.
-The pertinent minutes shall be delivered to the Vice President for Organizing/Representation.
+Such appointment shall take effect immediately, upon written notification to the Local 1000 President, but must be ratified either by the next DLC Executive Board or membership meeting.
+The pertinent minutes shall be delivered to the Local 1000 President.